 Yesterday, social media became literally a very dark place – black squares all over to show support for the Black Lives Matter movement and raise a voice against racism, to demand justice for the George Floyds in this world and as a sign of a new and sudden high alert and awareness towards white supremacy and oppression of black people, arisen from a terrible event.
 Almost everyone I follow on instagram has posted a black square with the hashtag blackouttuesday.
 I didn’t.
 Just like almost everyone I know changed their facebook profile picture by adding a Je suis Charlie-line or to dye it in the colours of the French flag after the attacks back then in France.
 I didn’t.
 The list is endless.

 Why didn’t I?
-First of all, everyone connected to me on social media knows me to some degree (I know, hard to believe I‘m not famous yet and have a bazillion followers idolizing me and looking up to me as a role model, but for now that‘s how it is.
-Their loss).
-And if you know me, you know that I am not indifferent to what is happening.
+First of all, everyone connected to me on social media knows me to some degree.
+And if you do, you know that I am not indifferent to what is happening.
 Our world is so wrong in so many ways and the current developments make me so anxious, I had to set boundaries.
-15 minutes of news every day, not a second more because it‘s too upsetting.
-And honestly, I find it hard enough as it is to find the strength to go on sometimes.
-I‘m depressed as it is, and if I wasn‘t, the news would make me.
-Nonetheless I am aware it‘s happening and I am in the very comfortable position to watch most of it from afar, from a safe place and take it in in small doses, and I’m still affected.
-It‘s appalling.
-The world is a mess and The Intellectual Chaos is a playground compared to it (it‘s a playground anyway because a) puns and b) my inner child reigns as both king and queen in the land of despair and depression and nonetheless outstanding joy).
+15 minutes of news every day, not a second more because it’s too upsetting.
+And honestly, I’m depressed as it is, and if I wasn’t, the news would make me.
+Nonetheless I am aware it’s happening and I am in the very comfortable position to watch most of it from afar, from a safe place and take it in in small doses, and I’m still affected.
+It’s appalling.
+The world is a mess and compared to it, The Intellectual Chaos is a playground (because a) puns and b) my inner child reigns here, both as king and queen in the land of despair and depression and nonetheless outstanding joy).

 My great escape address: